merdok/homebridge-xiaomi-fan/README.md

 ip address of your Fan.
 - `token` [required]
 The device token of your Fan.
+- `deviceId` [optional]
+New fan devices which use the miot protocol require the device id to be specified.
+The deviceId will be automatically retrieved by the plugin but if there is trouble you can manually specify it. **Default: "" (not specified)**
 - `prefsDir` [optional]
 The directory where the fan device info will be stored. **Default: "~/.homebridge/.xiaomiFan"**
 - `pollingInterval` [optional]